jennyyph/jennyyph/README.md

 - ⚡ Fun fact: ...
 -->**
 <h1 align="center">hi there, i'm jenny!</h1>
-<h3 align="center">(a second year bioengineering major fascinated with all things computational and science-related and a life-long student of life)</h3>
+<h3 align="center">(a second year bioengineering major fascinated with all things computational and life itself)</h3>

-- 🌱 I’m currently learning **how to procrastinate less, be someone that people can rely on when needed, and R**
+- 🌱 I’m currently learning: **how to procrastinate less, be someone that people can rely on when needed, and R**

-- 📫 How to reach me **jphan089@engr.ucr.edu**
+- 📫 How to reach me: **jphan089@engr.ucr.edu**

 <h3 align="left">Connect with me:</h3>
 <p align="left">